 The man advises to carefully study the area in which you live, to know what animals you may encounter and what actions you need to take in case of an unexpected meeting.

-As statistics show, cougars rarely attack people - for more than 100 years in North America, only about 20 cases have been faxed.
-Most of the attacks were carried out by young cougars, who were probably forced to hunt on their own.
-In other cases, they prefer to bypass the person.
+As statistics show, cougars rarely attack people - for more than 100 years in North America, only about 20 cases have been recorded.
+Most of the attacks were made by young cougars, who were probably forced to go hunting on their own.
+In other cases, they prefer to bypass a person.

 What to do when meeting a puma or lynx: